When and Why to Take Antibiotics

 Since 1928, when Sir Alexander Fleming discovered penicillin, antibiotics have saved millions of lives.
 These powerful drugs target and kill bacteria, which is why antibiotics can be used to treat infections caused by bacteria.

 However, antibiotics have been used for so long — and for so many unnecessary conditions (including infections caused by viruses) — that bacteria are becoming antibiotic-resistant.
-As a result, the most effective, safest drugs are nowless effective, causing patients to need second- and third-line antibiotics that potentially have more side effects, may not work as well, and are more expensive.
+As a result, the most effective, safest drugs are now less effective, causing patients to need antibiotics that kill a wider range of bacteria, potentially have more side effects, may not work as well, and cost more.
 In some cases – that thankfully are rare, so far – there may be no effective antibiotics to treat someone’s infection.
 We must all therefore do our part to use antibiotics appropriately so we can make sure antibiotics can be used to treat bacterial infections when antibiotics are needed.

 Did you know?